 How Jimmy Kimmel built a successful career.
 Explore key moments that defined the journey.

-Jimmy Kimmel is a prominent American television host, comedian, writer, voice actor, and producer.
-He is best known for hosting and executive producing Jimmy Kimmel Live! since 2003.
-Additionally, he has hosted major award shows, including the Primetime Emmy Awards multiple times and the Academy Awards on four occasions, solidifying his presence in the entertainment industry.
+Jimmy Kimmel is an American television host, comedian, writer, voice actor, and producer best known for hosting Jimmy Kimmel Live! since 2003.
+He has also hosted several high-profile events, including the Primetime Emmy Awards three times and the Academy Awards four times.
+Kimmel's career spans various aspects of entertainment, solidifying his presence as a prominent figure in the industry.

-In 1989, Jimmy Kimmel landed his first paying job as morning drive co-host of The Me and Him Show at KZOK-FM in Seattle, Washington, alongside Kent Voss.
+In 1989, Jimmy Kimmel landed his first paying job alongside Kent Voss as morning drive co-host of The Me and Him Show at KZOK-FM in Seattle, Washington.

-In 1990, Jimmy Kimmel and Kent Voss were fired by KZOK.
+In 1990, Jimmy Kimmel and Voss were fired by KZOK.

-In spring 1996, Jimmy Kimmel appeared as "Jimmy the Fox Guy" in promos on the Fox Network.
+In the spring of 1996, Jimmy Kimmel appeared as "Jimmy the Fox Guy" in promos on the Fox Network.

-In 2003, Jimmy Kimmel's uncle, Frank Potenza ("Uncle Frank"), began appearing on Jimmy Kimmel Live! as a regular.
+From 2003, Jimmy Kimmel's uncle, Frank Potenza ("Uncle Frank"), appeared on Jimmy Kimmel Live! as a regular.

 On July 8, 2007, Jimmy Kimmel managed the National League in the 2007 Taco Bell All-Star Legends and Celebrity Softball Game in San Francisco.